nadethoughts/Aetheria/Campaigns/Crown-of-the-Immortals/Session Transcripts/Session 08.md

 I'm back.
 Alright.
 Sorry.
 So there's pretty water.
 I need people I need people to roll protection tests right now.

 Yeah.
 Yeah.
 Yeah.
 So And your character.
-Is Jason and Carson.
+Is Jason and Karsten.

 Okay.
-Carson rolled his.
-Samir, we're waiting on yours.
+Karsten rolled his.
+Simear, we're waiting on yours.
 Perception?
 Yes.

 Perception is not a skill.
 Oh.
 Perception is an attribute.
 Yeah.
 So tell me there's no active encounter.